rwilliams04/uc-xromm/README.md

 Our initial efforts will be focused on the [packaging](packaging.md) of study/trial data (both data files and associated metadata) and towards streamling the transfer of such "datapackages" to Midway.

+The RCC will be hosting a testbed instance of the XMA Portal at `xromm.rcc.uchicago.edu`.

 ## Background